dentednerd/NorthcodersNewsDocker/README.md

 ## deployment

 Northcoders News is hosted remotely on Heroku, at [https://northcoders-news-dentednerd-v2.herokuapp.com/](https://northcoders-news-dentednerd-v2.herokuapp.com/).
+Pushing to the master branch automatically triggers a deploy to Heroku.

-1. `git push heroku master`
+1. `git push origin master`